Austrian nationality law: History

 General Austrian citizenship (allgemeines österreichisches Staatsbürgerrecht) for all Cisleithanian Crown lands represented in the Imperial Council was introduced in 1867, with a separate Hungarian citizenship recognized for the lands of the Hungarian Crown.

 The First Austrian Republic recognized all citizens of Republic of German-Austria as Austrian citizens, effective 13 December 1918.

 Also recognized as citizens were all individuals with permanent residence in the territory of German-Austria since at least 1914.
-Individuals with Austrian citizenship outside of German-Austria (with the exception of Galicia, Dalmatia and Istria) were given the right to declare themselves German-Austrians and so receive citizenship.
+Individuals with Austrian citizenship outside of German-Austria (with the exception of Galicia, Dalmatia and Istria) were given the right to declare themselves Germination and so receive citizenship.

 The new constitution of 1920 introduced the system of States (Bundesländer).
 Nationality law was now handled at the State level (Landesbürgerschaft), still tied to municipal citizenship (Heimatrecht) via the subsidiarity principle.
 A new nationality passed in 1925 permitted naturalization following a period of permanent residence of at least four years.